Alwar district: Demographics

-Alwar districtcomes under mainly Mewat and Ahirwal or Rath region.
+Alwar district comes under mainly Mewat and Ahirwal or Rath region.
 Behror, Mundawar, Neemrana, Bhiwadi, Tijara tehsils come under Ahirwal region.
 Ramgarh, kishangarh Bas, Tijara, Govindgarh, Laxmangarh comes under Mewat Region.
 Rajgarh, Reni, Thana Ghazi tehsils come under Meenawati and Dhundhar Region.
 Kathumar, Laxmangarh, Govindgarh, Ramgarh Tehsils come under Mewat - Braj Region.

 Languages

-Mewati and Rathi are main language of Alwar.
+Mewati, Rajasthani, and Rathi are main languages of Alwar.
 Mewati and Braj are spoken in East Alwar.
 Ahirwati is spoken in North and West Alwar.
-Meenawati and Jaipuri is spoken in South and South west Alwar.
+Mewati and Jaipuri (Rajasthani) is spoken in South and Southwest Alwar.

+At the time of the 2011 census, Hindi was spoken by 85.51% of the population in the residual district, 8.30% Mewati, 2.26% Punjabi, and 1.16% Braj as a first language.

 Transport

 National Highway NH8 (Delhi-Jaipur-Ajmer-Ahmedabad-Bombay highway) passes through the Behror district.
-Alwar district is reached from New Delhi by NH8 or by Gurgaon-Sohna-Alwar highway that is being widened to six lanes.
+Alwar district is reached from New Delhi by NH8 or by Gurgaon-Sohna-Alwar highway, that is being widened to six lanes.

 Delhi-Jaipur railway line also passes through the district.
 Alwar city railway station is one of the railway stations in the district.